 Here is what you need for this recipe

-- This tomato garlic pasta has only four ingredients plus sea salt.
+- This tomato garlic spaghetti has only four ingredients plus sea salt.
 The keys to its success are ripe, juicy tomatoes, good extra virgin olive oil, and plenty of garlic.
-You can use any pasta you like.
+You can really use any pasta you like.

 - When not in season, I use San Marzano canned whole tomatoes.
 The taste is robust, sweeter, and less acidic.
 Because of their premium pricing, be aware that many fake San Marzano tomatoes are on the market, pretending to be the real thing.
 Canned San Marzanos are grown in the Valle del Sarno in Italy and are classified as Pomodoro San Marzano dell’Agro Sarnese-Nocerino.
 They have the EU “DOP” emblem on the label.
 My preferred brand is Gustarosso.
 It is not necessary to use them; you can use your favorite brand.
 If the tomatoes are too acidic, add a teaspoon of sugar to the sauce while it cooks.